josemaz/SENER-dashboard/README.md

 If you want better results, use Linux.

-We recommend you use RStudio to test through every step in the source code.
+I recommend you use RStudio to test through every step in the source code.

 ## Uncompress input data